-The much-publicized Google Lunar X Prize competition, with a goal of landing an unmanned rover on the Moon and sending back high-resolution images, has been called off by its backers two months ahead of its scheduled completion.
+The highly-publicized Google Lunar X Prize competition, with a goal of landing an unmanned rover on the Moon and sending back high-resolution images, has been called off by its backers two months ahead of its scheduled completion.

 In a statement on the contest’s website, the founder and CEO of the program explained: